greg-raven/Uncommon-Sense/_posts/2017-09-08-the-constitution-is-the-benchmark.md

 ---
-title: 'The Constitution is the benchmark'
+title: "The Constitution is the benchmark"
 layout: post
 categories:
 - Constitution